Martin Agronsky: 1963: Assassination of John F. Kennedy

 In the four-day aftermath of the assassination of president John F. Kennedy, Agronsky was one of the senior journalists to lead the large television news coverage.
 The coverage invented the breaking format of modern television news.
 Sociologists from Columbia University, led by Herbert Gans, interviewed a selection of the on-air journalists covering the assassination shortly afterwards to assess its affects; many were questioned about showing emotion.
 Agronsky's response, saying a journalist cannot show emotion as it would be imposing feelings on the viewer, was later said to typify the view of the issue at the time.
 When pressed further on the matter by Gans, Agronsky added: "I wanted to cry, but you don't".
 He was reported to be smoking as he delivered reports from Washington, D.C., during the coverage, while hiding his cigarettes from the camera.

 Historian William Manchester wrote that shortly after the shooting, Agronsky telephoned Ted Kennedy to ask if he would be flying from D.C. to Dallas, one of limited communications Ted Kennedy received in the aftermath of his brother's assassination due to telephone lines overloading as people tried to call others to talk about the news.
 Agronsky covered Kennedy's lying in state on the Today show.
 He noted that he had also covered the funeral of Franklin D. Roosevelt, describing the different mood by explaining that people mourning Kennedy seemed moved by his unfulfilled potential.
 On November 27, 1963, five days after the assassination, Agronsky conducted an interview with Texas governor John Connally from his bedside in Parkland Memorial Hospital.
 Connally, to whom Agronsky was a good friend, had been riding in the seat ahead of Kennedy and was wounded.
 As Connally recovered, the press were desperate to hear his story, but his aides deemed him too weak to face a conference.
 Instead, the combined press accepted the proposal to use a single reporter as a pool, with all networks carrying the interview live.
 Connally's office chose Agronsky to be their reporter; he was found in Arlington National Cemetery late the night before and took a midnight flight to Dallas.

-Agronsky had interviewed John F. Kennedy in life, with segments re-run on the 20th anniversary of the assassination in television documentary Thank You, Mr. President, and co-authored and edited the 1961 book Let Us Begin: The First 100 Days of the Kennedy Administration.
+Agronsky had interviewed Kennedy in life, with segments re-run on the 20th anniversary of the assassination in television documentary Thank You, Mr. President, and co-authored and edited the 1961 book Let Us Begin: The First 100 Days of the Kennedy Administration.